mista32/Telechelic/README.md

 # Telechelic
-Code for calculating the structure and dynamics of telechelic ionomers.
+Codes for calculating the structure and dynamics of telechelic ionomers.